edicsonluna/edicsonluna.github.io/_pages/about.md

 About me
 ======

 Welcome!
-I am a PhD student in Economics at the University of Pennsylvania.
-My research focuses on Development, incorporating insights from Industrial Organization, Trade, and Machine Learning.
+I am a PhD student in Economics at the University of Pennsylvania, entering my third year in the 2025–2026 academic year.
+My research focuses on topics relevant to welfare analysis, including labor markets, health, and education.
+My third-year paper explores how individuals rely on informal networks to offset low wages and high commuting costs.

+I am open to collaborating with fellow PhD students who share similar interests.

-I earned my undergraduate degree in Economics at Universidad del Pacífico (Peru) and my master's degree in Economics at Universidad de los Andes (Colombia).
+I hold a BA in Economics from Universidad del Pacífico (Peru) and an MA in Economics from Universidad de los Andes (Colombia).

-This summer, I will teach *Strategic Reasoning* (PPE 3001/Econ 0120) at the University of Pennsylvania.

-You can access my CV [here](https://www.dropbox.com/scl/fi/jd0qh0vgu6qtzphi7zgo8/CV.pdf?rlkey=fjv4m57r9zsqy2yo3yajgm8jv&st=uy3ehgrw&dl=0).
+You can view my CV [here](https://www.dropbox.com/scl/fi/jd0qh0vgu6qtzphi7zgo8/CV.pdf?rlkey=fjv4m57r9zsqy2yo3yajgm8jv&st=lbpo24tv&dl=0).